IVC-Projects/AV1_WARN/TRAIN_INSTRUCTION.md

 * Firstly, you need to modify the extraction rules in the `getWH(yuvfileName)` function in training/UTILS.py, which extracts the height and width of images in yuv format from their names.

-* Make sure the training set path is correct.WDSR models can be trained with a pixel-wise loss function with train.py.Default for WDSR is mean squared error.For example,
+* Make sure the path of training set is correct.
+Then, WDSR models can be trained with a pixel-wise loss function with train.py.
+Default for WDSR is mean squared error.
+For example,

         python train.py >>FILE_NAME.log 2>&1